 The United States Congress created the Veterans History Project in 2000.
 The authorizing legislation (Public Law 106-380), sponsored by Representatives Ron Kind, Amo Houghton, and Steny Hoyer in the U.S. House of Representatives and Senators Max Cleland and Chuck Hagel in the U.S. Senate, received unanimous support and was signed into law by President William Jefferson Clinton on October 27, 2000.

 How to Get Involved & Share Your Story

 Sign up by submitting your information here: http://scottpeters.house.gov/contact-me/sign-up-veterans-history

 If you have questions -- contact my San Diego office at 858-455-5550.

-After signing up my office will connect you with trained volunteers at a local high-school or library who will record your first-hand account which will be included in the Library of Congress' archives for future generations of Americans.
+After signing up my office will connect with you to set up a time to record your first-hand account which will be included in the Library of Congress' archives for future generations of Americans.

 Note: Given the initial influx of veterans wishing to participate, it may take several weeks to set up an interview.